-For many of us winter is when our mountains come into their own.
+For many of us winter is when Scotland's mountains come into their own.
 Dazzling white snow under blue skies, crisp underfoot with views stretching to forever with crystal clarity; the scrape and bite of crampons on ice, the thunk as a well-swung ice-axe embeds itself securely in perfect snow-ice.
 Even the white-out, the numbing wind and the face-shredding blizzard are part of the sensory treat that is a Scottish mountain winter.
 And we love it all.

 When you get a good day in winter it can be positively ecstatic, but you also have to be prepared for many more days of bad weather.
 Itís not just a case of wrapping up against the cold.
 Low cloud or falling snow can reduce visibility to just a few metres Ė or even less Ė so far more demands are made on your navigational ability.
 Wind, too, is likely to be a factor, and as well as hindering progress or even blowing you over, it can whip up snow to produce white-out conditions even on a sunny day.
 The wind can also blow snow and ice directly into your face, making it impossible to see without goggles.

 This is a genuine photograph taken during full white-out conditions.
 There is quite literally nothing to see.
 No difference can be seen between snow and sky and the outline of the hill and the mountains beyond are totally invisible.

 Even where visibility is considerably better, it can be hard to pick out any useful navigational features.